stefanostsolos/NTUA-SaaS/README.md

 ### Running the deployed application

-#### Accessing the frontend
+#### Accessing the front-end
 <!-- Need to redeploy on Heroku.
-You can access the frontend of the deployed application on the following URL:
+You can access the front-end of the deployed application on the following URL:

 <p align="center">https://saas-22-18-frontend.herokuapp.com/</p> -->